e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 15.2 Diagnostics: structured values, one carrier exception

-A diagnostic is a plain value from a small closed set of kinds — roughly one per §8 rule and §13.4 walkthrough: unconnected input, two producers, unknown port with did-you-mean, wire type mismatch, face collision, undeclared or unproduced return field, missing `probe_value` method, algebraic cycle (with an optional classification field, §10), non-real `init_x` leaf, `rates` violation — each carrying its structured payload: endpoint paths, face names, expected/observed types, the *list-in-hand* for did-you-mean rendering, and a severity.
+A diagnostic is a plain value from a **small closed set of kinds**, enumerated normatively in **Appendix C** — kind name, payload fields, owning section, severity — which is the artifact the §13.4 acceptance tests and the error-message work are written against.
+Each kind carries its structured payload: endpoint paths, face names, expected/observed types, the *list-in-hand* for did-you-mean rendering, and a severity.
 Checking passes return diagnostics; the stratum barrier throws a single `BuildError` wrapping the batch; `showerror` renders it compiler-style,